-It's been roughly a year since MongoDB launched their Stitch "back-end as a service" product, and I've been tinkering with Mongo on the cloud ever since.
+It's been roughly a year since MongoDB launched their Stitch: a "back-end as a service" cloud offering.
+I've been tinkering with Mongo on the cloud ever since...
 Alright fine, "tinkering with" may better be described as "accidentally became dependent on it after developing new features in production environments," but I can't really complain thus-far.
 If you're not familiar, MongoDB Atlas is MongoDB's cloud-hosted database offering; that is to say, the same as any other MongoDB database, except very expensive.

 The jury is still out on how MongoDB Atlas and its counterpart Stitch will fit into the picture of next generation cloud services.
 That said, I can vouch that Mongo products are simply fun to use for developers, especially when compared to traditional rigid alternatives.
 Since I would also group Python and Flask in the 'fun to use' category, selecting MongoDB as the database for your Flask app makes a lot of sense.